threeaus/image-prompt-generator/README.md

 cp SKILL.md ~/.codex/skills/image-prompt-generator/SKILL.md
 ```

-After installation, restart the relevant agent or start a new session so it can load the skill / instruction.
+After installation, restart the relevant agent or start a new session so it can load the skill.

 ### Usage